Bare Copper Wire

 About Bare Copper Wire

-We have 100′, 500′ and 1000′ spools available for purchase online or you can call our customer service representatives if you need something in between or a higher quantity for a better price.
+We have 100′, 500′ and 1000′ spools available for purchase online.
+You can also call our customer service representatives if you need something in between or a higher quantity for bulk bare copper wire pricing.
 We offer free shipping on all of our electrical wire and cable on orders over $500 so that you don’t have to worry about figuring out the best shipping rate.

 AA59551 Mil-Spec Approved Bare Copper Wire